anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If a registrar detects a request that originates from a registrar-agent it is able to switch the operational mode from BRSKI to BRSKI-PRM.
 This may be supported by a specific naming in the SAN (subject alternative name) component of the LDevID(RegAgt) certificate.
-Alternatively, the domain may feature an own issuing CA for registrar-agent LDevID certificates.
+Alternatively, the domain may feature a CA specifically for issuing registrar-agent LDevID certificates.
 This allows the registrar to detect registrar-agents based on the issuing CA.

 The following list describes the components in a (customer) site domain: